etsy/statsd-jvm-profiler/visualization/influxdb-dashboard/README.md

 [statsd-jvm-profiler](https://github.com/etsy/statsd-jvm-profiler).

 This dashboard only supports the InfluxDB backend for the profiler.
+InfluxDB 0.13 is required, older versions are not supported.

 ## Configuration
 Configuration is done with the dashboard-config.json file in the